VJMumphrey/rop-emporium-wirteups/ret2win/README.md

 ## Solution

+I did the x86-64 version of this challenge which I don't think was too different from the x86 version of this. https://ropemporium.com/challenge/ret2win.html

 ### Initial Recon

-I did the x86-64 version of this challenge which I don't think was too different from the x86 version of this https://ropemporium.com/challenge/ret2win.html

 running checksec shows that the binary has NX enabled but has canaries turned off